defi-wonderland/EBO-core/README.md

 > [!CAUTION]
 > After the established thawing period the losing pledgers can withdraw their stake from Horizon.
-> Rewards from dispute escalations should be claimed before that period ends to ensure that funds are available.
+> Rewards from dispute escalations should be claimed or the losing pledgers slashed before that period ends to ensure that funds are available.

 ## Overview